molmod/tamkin/doc/tutorial/chemphys_theory.rst

           \frac{Z^{\nu_C}_C(1, \ldots)\,Z^{\nu_D}_D(1, \ldots)}
                {Z^{\nu_A}_A(1, \ldots)\,Z^{\nu_B}_B(1, \ldots)},

-which is a standard text-book equation, but now derived in a much more general context.
-Now comes the hard part, where we have to keep the derivation general enough to cover 3D gases, 2D gases, and systems without translational freedom.
+which is formally similar to the standard text-book equation, but now derived in a much more general context.
+Now comes the hard part, where we have to keep the derivation general enough to cover 3D gases, 2D gases, and systems without translational freedom (like solids).
 In each case we must introduce a definition of a density, which is required for a general expression of :math:`K_c`:

 * **3D gas**: :math:`\rho_X = N_X/V_X`, where :math:`V_X` is the volume of the
-  system containing particles of species X.
+  system containing particles of species :math:`X`.

 * **2D gas**: :math:`\rho_X = N_X/A_X`, where :math:`A_X` is the area of the
-  system containing particles of species X.
+  system containing particles of species :math:`X`.

 * **Non-translational**: :math:`\rho_X = N_X`, which is simply the occupation
   number of the site X, or the probability that it is occupied.
 In the classical